claudioc/jingo-2/README.md

 ### Local strategy

-The local authentication strategy uses a file containing the authentication

-To create, update and maintain this file, just use the `htpasswd` program that ships with any unix system (TBD: Windows?)
+The local authentication strategy uses a file containing the authentication credentials.
+To create, update and maintain this file, you [must use](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) the `htpasswd` program that ships with any unix system (TBD: Windows?).
+The name of the file will be then set in the configuration file as the `authFile` key of the local authentication strategy.

 The first time, run it as: